Blow-ups and normal bundles in connective and nonconnective derived geometries: Introduction

-In ordinary derived algebraic geometry, the deformation space $\DDD_{X/Y}$ can also be described as the classifying stack of virtual Cartier divisors over $X \to Y$ \cite{Weil}.
+In ordinary derived algebraic geometry, the deformation stack $\cD_{X/Y} \coloneqq [\sD_{X/Y}/\G_{m,\CCC}]$ can also be described as the classifying stack of virtual Cartier divisors over $X \to Y$ \cite{Weil}.
 This description goes through in the general setting, as shown in Proposition \ref{Prop:VCD}.
-This leads to our final main result, which generalizes the fact that $\Bl_ZX$ classifies strict virtual Cartier divisors over $Z \to X$ in ordinary derived algebraic geometry.
+This leads to our final main result, which generalizes the fact that $\Bl_ZX$ classifies excessive virtual Cartier divisors over $Z \to X$ in ordinary derived algebraic geometry \cite{Weil}.

 \begin{reptheorem}{Thm:BlFOPaff} For $Z \to X$ a closed immersion of $\CCC_{\geq 0}$-stacks, the blow-up $\Bl_ZX$ classifies strict virtual Cartier divisors over $Z \to X$.
-Moreover, under appropriate finiteness assumptions, the structure map $\Bl_ZX \to X$ is nonconnectively affine. \end{reptheorem}
+Moreover, under appropriate finiteness assumptions, the structure map $\Bl_ZX \to X \times [\A^1_{\CCC}/\G_{m,\CCC}]$ is nonconnectively affine. \end{reptheorem}

 This result uses Assumption \ref{Ass:Bcover}, which roughly says that covers of the form $\{ \Spec A_f \to \Spec A \mid f \in I \}$ behave as expected.